 When eszopiclone (doses from 1 to 50 mg/kg/day) was orally administered to young dogs from weaning through sexual maturity, neurotoxicity (convulsions) was observed at doses ≥ 5 mg/kg/day.
 Hepatotoxicity (elevated liver enzymes and hepatocellular vacuolation and degeneration) and reproductive toxicity (adverse effects on male reproductive organ weights and histopathology) were noted at dose ≥ 10 mg/kg/day.
 The no-effect dose (1 mg/kg) was associated with plasma exposures (AUC) to eszopiclone and (S)-DMZ approximately 3 and 2 times, respectively, plasma exposures in humans at the MRHD in adults.

 No dose adjustment is necessary for patients with mild-to-moderate hepatic impairment.
 Exposure was increased in severely impaired patients compared with the healthy volunteers.
-The starting dose of LUNESTA should be 1 mg in patients with severe hepatic impairment.
+The dose of LUNESTA should not exceed 2 mg in patients with severe hepatic impairment.
 LUNESTA should be used with caution in patients with hepatic impairment [see DOSAGE AND ADMINISTRATION, CLINICAL PHARMACOLOGY].

 This monograph has been modified to include the generic and brand name in many instances.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.